 Where to get the help you need

 Remember, you are not alone.
 Many people who have suffered from the fear of intrusive sexual dreams have overcome this fear with the proper treatment.
-If you’re struggling with OCD—or think you might be—you can schedule a free 15-minute call today with the NOCD care team to learn how a licensed therapist can help.
+If you’re struggling with OCD, anxiety disorders, or PTSD—or think you might be—I strongly encourage you to learn more about NOCD’s evidence-based, accessible approach to treatment.
 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
-ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.